jasiekdrabek/recipies-angular-app/README.md

 ![Recipie details](/screenshoots/recipieDetails.png)

-In this view we can see and edit chosen recipie. there is option o go back to previous page and to move recipie to anoter folder.
+In this view we can see and edit chosen recipe. there is option o go back to previous page and to move recipie to anoter folder.

 ## Other informations